Kimbsy/y-combinator-animation/script.md

 --------
 # part 2 - self application of self application

-So here we are back at the Y Combinator, let's take a look at it's structure.
+So here we are back at the Y Combinator, let's start by taking a look at it's structure.

 We're defining a function Y which takes a function `f` as it's argument.